National Sports Center policy on non-commercial drone usage on the NSC campus

 No, the NSC has evolved and grown since its opening.
 The original complex had 24 soccer fields, the velodrome, residence hall, stadium and sports hall.
 By 1994, the NSC had developed over 50 fields by purchasing land north of 105th Avenue.
 The Schwan Super Rink opened in October of 1998 and was expanded in 2006.
 Victory Links Golf Course was completed in phases between 2000-2004.
 The Welcome Center opened in April 2005 and the Sport Expo Center was added in 2013.
-Eight new multi-purpose playing fields opened on the north side of 105th Avenue in July 2016 and currently the NSC offers 54 outdoor multi-used fields.
-All are natural grass, and three are lighted.
+Currently the NSC offers 50 outdoor multi-used fields.
+Two fields (in the stadium) are artificial turf.
+All others are natural grass.
+Four are lighted.

 The original four-sheet Schwan Super Rink opened in 1998 and was funded by a cooperative of eight local governmental partners along with the Minnesota Amateur Sports Commission (MASC).
 The partners include the cities of Arden Hills, Blaine, Coon Rapids, Mounds View, New Brighton, Shoreview, as well as Ramsey and Anoka Counties.
 Total construction cost was $11 million.